 Our school recognises that abuse is abuse and it will never be tolerated or passed off as 'banter', "just having a laugh", or "part of growing up".
-We also recognise that peer on peer abuse, although more likely to be reported by girls as victims and boys as perpetrators, can be experienced by all genders or identities.
+We also recognise that child-on-child abuse, although more likely to be reported by girls as victims and boys as perpetrators, can be experienced by all genders or identities.
 All reports of abuse will be taken seriously.

-All allegations of peer on peer abuse will be logged in CPOMs.
+All allegations of child-on-child abuse will be logged in CPOMs.
 Incidents will be fully investigated and reported to parents.
+Support will be given through our Learning Mentor.
 Where necessary, external agency support will be sought.